DoDAO-io/dodao-defi-course/generated/questions/stable_coins.md

 ##### What were the reasons that helped MakerDAO's DAI gain popularity?

-- [x]  Stablecoin issuer needs a centralized banking system in order to back the token with real Fiat money
+- [x]  Conventional fiat-backed stablecoin issuer needs a centralized banking system in order to back the token with real Fiat money
 - [ ]  The level of decentralization was high in fiat-backed stablecoins
 - [x]  Some fiat-backed stablecoins lacked information on the fiat reserves held in bank accounts
 - [ ]  None of the above

 Hint: centralization and nontransparent

-Explanation: The stablecoin issuer needs a centralized banking system in order to back the token with real Fiat money, such as USD.
+Explanation: Conventional fiat-backed stablecoin issuer needs a centralized banking system in order to back the token with real Fiat money, such as USD.
 The level of centralization that resulted, together with the fact that some fiat-backed stablecoins lacked information on the fiat reserves held in bank accounts, helped on-chain and crypto-backed stablecoins like MakerDAO's Dai to take off.

 Sub Topics: types